tone-3000/nam-pedal/README.md

 > `minicom`, PuTTY, or the Arduino Serial Monitor) on the Daisy's USB port
 > before powering on / resetting the board.
 See the [Serial Monitor](#serial-monitor)
 > section for details.

-## Prerequisites

-- [DaisyToolchain](https://github.com/electro-smith/DaisyToolchain) — ARM cross-compiler and tools for the Daisy platform
-- A Daisy Pod board with a micro SD card
-- A USB cable and serial terminal application (see note above)

 ## Setup